We still get asked: what is raw milk?

 What is homogenised milk?

-Homogenisation is the process of taking milk and forcing it at high pressure through fine mesh to break up the fat globules in the cream, so they remain suspended throughout the milk for long periods of time.
-The process prevents the cream from separating into a visible cream line and instead leaves a creamy layer on the top where the fat globules come together.
-Homogenised milk therefore has the same colour and look right through.
+Homogenisation is the process of taking milk at the milk processing plant, and forcing it at high pressure through fine mesh to break up the fat globules in the cream, so they remain suspended throughout the milk for long periods of time.
+The process prevents the cream from separating into a visible cream line, and instead leaves a creamy layer on the top where some fat globules come together.
+Homogenised milk has the same colour and look right through.
+Microphotography shows there is quite a difference before and after.

 What is 'Cold Pressed Raw Milk'?

 Cold Pressed Raw Milk is a new product that was introduced to the market in Australia June 2016 by Made by Cow.
-It is raw milk that is treated with a process called high pressure processing (HPP) by submerging the milk in the bottle under titanic pressure, like that experienced 60 km under the ocean.
-This kills any potentially present pathogens (and all good bacteria), making it 'safe' to drink according to NSW food authority.
-There is no research to prove what this does to the milk, but we do know that milk proteins are fragile and easily damaged, so it is anyone's guess what happens to milk that undergoes the kind of pressure experienced under the deepest ocean for several minutes.
-HPP is not a new process but it is still a very expensive one.
+It is raw milk that is treated with a process called high pressure processing (HPP) by submerging the milk - while in the plastic bottle - under titanic pressure, like that experienced 60 km under the ocean.
+This kills any potentially present pathogens (and good bacteria), making it safe to drink according to NSW food authority.
+We do know that milk proteins are fragile and easily damaged, so it is anyone's guess what happens to milk that undergoes the kind of pressure experienced under the deepest ocean for several minutes.
+HPP is not a new process, but it is still a very expensive one.
+It’s also called ‘cold pasteurisation’.
 The NSW food authority calls this product 'highly processed' and emphasises that this is not really raw milk.
 There are no laws prohibiting Made by Cow from putting the words 'raw milk' on their product.

 Raw milk quotes: